haukex/raspinotes/BaseInstall.md

    5. Alternative: You can use `postip.pl` from this repository in the `crontab` to send an HTTP request instead of a UDP packet; remember to use the full pathname to the script and adjust the variables at the top of the script as necessary.
-      TODO: The HMAC-SHA256 signature provided by the script can be used by the server to verify the authenticity.
+      The HMAC-SHA256 signature provided by the script can be used by the server to verify the authenticity.

 6. **Mail**: Configure Postfix either as "Local only" or "Internet Site" as appropriate in the following steps: